KareenGh/Computer-Graphics/Assignment1Report/Assignment1Report_part2.md

 ![Q3](C:\Users\Kareen\Documents\GitHub\computer-graphics-2023-rashilmbariky\Assignment1Report\Q3)

+## 4.Create GUI items to specify the local and world transformations that should be applied to the model.
+Note that the user should be able to control the translation, rotation and
+scale in each frame independently.
+Put a screenshot of the GUI you designed, and explain how the transformations are computed using the basic transformations.
+That is, explain in what order the matrices are multiplied.

-## 4.This is a screenshoot of a Translate,Rotate,Scale window.U can see that we made for each one of them a slider that let user to change value of translate,scale,rotate and when pressing at transformate_world checkbox u can also control the world the same way.
+This is a screenshoot of a Translate,Rotate,Scale window.U can see that we made for each one of them a slider that let user to change value of translate,scale,rotate and when pressing at transformate_world checkbox u can also control the world the same way.
 Calculating:
 First we define a new matrix that will be a multipication of those matrices: w_translate that responsible to do the world translate ,multiplied by w_scale that responsible to do the world scale then it will multipied by xw_rotate * yw_rotate * zw_rotate that every one of those three matrices responsible about locally rotation at every one of three axis in accordance in world.